stivstoy/readme-generator/Develop/README.md

-# Readme Generator
+# Stivstoy

 ## Description
-Soome descrition here with some other stuff
+Is the man

 ## Table of Contents
-- Description - Installation - Usage - Credits - license - Test - Questions
+- The man, - the lady, The cat in the hat

 ## Installation Instruction
 undefined

 ## Usage
-Place - in front of line items
+jfdksal

 ## Credits
-- steve - john - royce
+- steve - royce - john

 ## License
-Community
+MIT

 ## Testing
-Run a test
+kfs;lj

 ## Please send questions about application to:
-stivstoy@hotmail.com
+jfdksl